 Key outcomes of the 5th International Conference on Marine Mammal Protected Areas that took place in Greece, in April 2019

-More than 250 scientists, experts, representatives of both governmental and non-governmental agencies, and private sector representatives (maritime and fishing sectors) from a total of 35 countries around the world participated in the 5th International Conference on Marine Mammal Protected Areas (ICMMPA5).
-The conference was held for the first time in the Mediterranean and was co-hosted by WWF Greece and the International Committee on Marine Mammal Protected Areas.
-The sessions focused on the overall threats faced by marine mammals in Greece, the Mediterranean and globally, as well as the need to take concrete and tangible measures for the effective conservation of marine mammal populations.
+The 5th International Conference on Marine Mammal Protected Areas (ICMMPA5) focused on the overall challenges and pressures faced by marine mammals in Greece, the Mediterranean and globally, as well as the need to take concrete and tangible measures for the effective conservation of marine mammal populations.

-However, a part of this important habitat, and more specifically a total surface of approximately 60,000 square kilometres of the offshore area, has already been granted by the Greek government to concession for hydrocarbon exploration and exploitation by the oil and gas industry.
+However, a total surface of approximately 60,000 square kilometres of this important habitat, has already been granted by the Greek government to concession for hydrocarbon exploration and exploitation by the oil and gas industry.
 In this context, the participants of the conference called for the immediate protection of the area from the impact of exploration and exploitation operations, which constitute a direct risk to the survival of these endangered species in the wider region.

-In another session, WWF Greece presented the attempts made over the last years to protect the islet of Gyaros, whose beaches and caves host approximately 12% of the global population of the endangered Mediterranean monk seal, Monachus monachus, which breeds in the area.
+In another session, WWF Greece presented the attempts made over the last years, in collaboration with national and international experts and key stakeholders, to protect the islet of Gyaros, whose beaches and caves host approximately 12% of the global population of the endangered Mediterranean monk seal, Monachus monachus, which breeds in the area.
 The participants highlighted the need for the Greek government to issue a Presidential Decree, which will formally designate Gyaros as a Marine Protected Area.

-At the same time, the important step of the Greek government to triple its marine Natura 2000 network in mostly coastal areas of Greece was highlighted and acknowledged, while emphasis was given to the need for enforcing and consolidating efforts for the protection of marine mammals.
+In parallel, the important step of the Greek government to triple its marine Natura 2000 network (European network of MPAs) in mostly coastal areas of Greece, was highlighted and acknowledged in another session, while emphasis was given to the need for enforcing and consolidating efforts for the protection of marine mammals.
 Experts highlighted the need for the Greek government to immediately issue and implement management plans for these areas, as well as to undertake similar initiatives for offshore areas, where significant marine mammal populations are found.

 In addition, in the context of developing the Maritime Spatial Planning in Greece similar to all other countries in the Mediterranean, participants highlighted the need for considering and integrating in such planning the requirements of marine mammal conservation.